Mehmet Oz: Environment and climate change

 In 2017, Oz co-authored an article that highlighted the threats of climate change including extreme heat, wildfires and floods.
 When running for the Senate, he downplayed the risk that carbon dioxide poses when contributing to the role of the greenhouse effect in contributing to climate change.
-In a March 2022 campaign event, Oz claimed that carbon dioxide is "not the problem"—overlooking the fact that carbon dioxide levels are higher than they have been in at least 3 million years, and that 0.04% of the atmosphere constitutes billions of tons of heat-trapping gas.
+In a March 2022 campaign event, Oz claimed that carbon dioxide is "not the problem".

 In 2022, Oz said that he supports the process of hydraulic fracturing ("fracking") and believes that natural gas can help the United States become energy independent and reduce gasoline prices.
 In keeping with this view, he says he supports reducing environmental regulations on fracking.
 However, in 2014, Oz had called for more regulations on fracking, including halting the practice until the environmental impact had been researched more, because of the possible connection between fracking and the pollution of air and waterways.

 Foreign policy

-Oz has ties to Turkey’s authoritarian Justice and Development Party, ties that include foreign agents and proxies.
-Oz was accused of operating a secret lobby in the U.S. and spying on American citizens.
+Oz has faced "dual loyalty" charges from critics, alleging he holds ties to Turkey's ruling Justice and Development Party.
+During his Republican primary campaign for Senate in December 2021, the National Review published a list of instances in which Oz interacted with people or groups associated with Recep Tayyip Erdoğan or his political party.
+Oz has denied any involvement with Erdoğan or the Turkish government, saying he had "never been politically involved in Turkey in any capacity."

 China

-In 2013, Oz had celebrated a partnership with Neusoft Xikang, the health technology subsidiary of Chinese tech company Neusoft, serving as their chief health officer in the process.
-Neusoft CEO Liu Jiren said that his company's partnership with Oz "marks a perfect combination of leading health management methodologies and innovative technology platform."

-Since declaring his senate campaign, though, Oz has taken a "tough on China" stance similar to the Trump wing of the Republican Party.
-A key part of his campaign during the primaries was attacking rival David McCormick's business ties to mainland China.
+In 2022, Oz took a "tough on China" stance similar to the Trump wing of the Republican Party.
+A key part of his primary campaign involved attacking rival David McCormick's business ties to mainland China.
+Oz faced scrutiny on this, due to his 2013 partnership with Neusoft Xikang, the health technology subsidiary of Chinese tech company Neusoft, where he served as their chief health advisor.